HL7/carin-rtpbc/source/pages/Use_cases.md

 *  also checks for preferred alternative medications with better coverage under the patient's plan, and returns cost, coverage and pharmacy options for those as well

 ***The discount pricing provider...***
-*  determines the price for the requested requested pharmacy and other pharmacy options
+*  determines the price for the requested medication and pharmacy combination and other medication/pharmacy options
+*  determines whether a discount coupon is available for each option

 ***The patient's app...***
 *  interprets and presents the information in an understandable way, possibly presenting insurance coverage alongside cash or discount pricing gathered from other sources
 *  ***using the gathered information,*** the patient can learn whether the drug is covered, compare insurance out of pocket costs between pharmacies--and can also compare to cash prices and discount options gathered by their app.

+***If the insurer or discount provider cannot complete processing of the request...***
+*  it returns information about the exception that occurred. *See <a href="Error_handling.html">the Error Handling page</a>*

 <br>